OSAP Withdrawal and Repayment Information

 OSAP’s definition of full-time studies may be different than your University of Toronto faculty’s definition of full-time studies.

-OSAP requires that students maintain a course load of at least 60% in each semester (40% for students with permanent disabilities) in order to maintain eligibility for funding.
+OSAP requires students to remain enrolled in a course load of at least 60% in each semester (40% for students with permanent disabilities) to maintain eligibility for funding.
 For most undergraduate students this is 1.5 credits per semester (1.0 for students with disabilities).
 Course loads cannot be averaged over two semesters.

 If you drop below the course-load requirements mentioned above, your OSAP will be recalculated.
 Your repayment will begin 6 months from the date of your reduction in course load.
 Your lender(s) will be notified of this change.
 It is your responsibility to set up a monthly repayment schedule with your lender(s) and ensure your address is up to date.